pivotal/docs-tap/prerequisites.md

     - If installing using the `lite` dependencies for Tanzu Build Service, 1&nbsp;GB of available storage is recommended.
-    - If installing using the `full` dependencies for Tanzu Build Service, which is suitable for offline environments, 10 GB of available storage is recommended.
+    - If installing using the `full` dependencies for Tanzu Build Service, which are suitable for offline environments, 10 GB of available storage is recommended.

         >**Note:** For production environments, `full` dependencies are recommended to